Editing a target group

 -

-Run the command, specifying the target group name, subnet name, and the internal IP address of the VM:
+Run this command, with your target group name, the subnet name, and the VM’s internal IP address specified:

 yc alb target-group add-targets \ --name <target_group_name> \ --target subnet-name=<subnet_name>,ip-address=<VM_internal_IP_address>